|

 which had fallen into disrepair, were replaced by a small T-Ball field,

-later named Stephen Mayhle Memorial Field in 2010.
+later named Stephen Mayhle Memorial Field.
 Tons of fresh landfill were dumped and leveled behind McGibbeny

 In May of 2002, Citiparks Director